-- 39. Click at the intersection of each grid line that has a concrete column. - TIP: Use the "At Column" option; remember to click Finish when done. - 40.
-Switch back to the Level 1 Structural Slab and Foundation Plan view. - 41.
+39. Click at the intersection of each grid line that has a concrete column.

+TIP: Use the "At Column" option; remember to click Finish when done.

+- 40. Switch back to the Level 1 Structural Slab and Foundation Plan view. - 41.
 Make sure the Visual Style is set to Hidden Line, via the View Control Bar or the View Properties.

-The isolated footings are now shown (Figure 8-5.9).
+The isolated footings are not shown yet, so the View Range will be adjusted in the followings steps to make the view look like Figure 8-5.9.
 Notice how the two footings, isolated and wall, clean up automatically.
 Because the depth varies, a dashed line is added between them.
 Also, Isolated footings that touch each other are joined to properly represent a monolithic pour.